The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 Sacral region;

-Functions and basics of the structure of the chest
+Functions and basic structure of the chest

-What bones form the ribcage
+What bones form the rib cage?

 • lever;